-Hagen credited Wesley Boyce, lecturer of supply chain management and analytics, for helping him apply concepts from his courses to his work.
+Hagen credited Wesley Boyce, assistant professor of practice in supply chain management and analytics and program director of master of science in supply chain management, for helping him apply concepts from his courses to his work.
 Boyce knew learning about business analytics helps working professionals, like Hagen, make a notable impact at their organization.

 “In today’s world, businesses are dealing with more data than ever before.
 They utilize data to be more efficient, aid in decision-making and improve financial performance.
 These courses help students like Andrew prepare to make a significant contribution at their firms since a data-driven approach can add tremendous value,” Boyce said.

 Nebraska’s analytics certificate program focuses on providing a welcoming atmosphere for people from a variety of industries, including those without a background in business analytics.